DreamVB/FirstBackup/README.md

 Some important notes
 --------------------

-You need to include the library from Ionic.Zip in the dame folder as the application.
+You need to include the library from Ionic.Zip in the same folder as the application.
 You also need to make sure you have the .NET framework 4.5 or latter.

 # Screenshot